ParisNeo/ascii_colors/README.md

-Sure, here's a README.md documentation template for your ASCIIColors utility:

 # ASCIIColors

 ASCIIColors is a Python utility that provides an easy way to add color and style to text output in the console.
 It offers a simple interface for printing text with various colors and styles, making it especially useful for enhancing the readability of console-based applications or adding emphasis to specific messages.